Khaan25/ziacodes-thapa-codefest/README.md

 ```

-# Hi, I'm Katherine! 👋
+# Hi, I'm Zia Ur Rehman! 👋

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a Professional FrontEnd Web Developer with expertise in HTML, CSS, JS, React, NextJS, Tailwind.
+If you want to hire me, contact me on ziaurzai@gmail.com

 ## Features

-- Light/dark mode toggle
+- Mobile Methodology First
+- Responsive Design
+- Theme Change with variable Change
-- Live previews
+- Live Preview
 - Fullscreen mode
 - Cross platform

-## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+- SEO Friendly
+- Best Practises
+- DRY Coding, etc

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to me at ziaurzai@gmail.com

-## Demo

-Insert gif or link to demo